The Blue Cross (short story): Plot

 Valentin finds the priests there and follows them stealthily.
-He overhears them involved in a theological debate, in which the larger priest criticises reason.
+He overhears them involved in a theological debate, in which the larger priest criticizes reason.
 Revealing his identity as Flambeau, he demands the package from Father Brown.
 When Father Brown refuses, Flambeau triumphantly reveals that he has already obtained the cross and slipped the priest a dummy package.
 Father Brown replies that he switched the packages back at the sweetshop and mailed the cross safely to a friend at Westminster.
-He explains how he suspected his companion was no priest because he recognised the bulge up his sleeve as the "spiked bracelet", a criminal insignia.
+He explains how he suspected his companion was no priest because he recognized the bulge up his sleeve as the "spiked bracelet", a criminal insignia.
 This suspicion was confirmed when Father Brown determined that his companion did not want to draw attention to himself at the restaurants.
 Father Brown tested this by swapping the positions of the sugar and salt and modifying the bill to three times its original total: the thief's willingness to drink salty coffee without complaint and pay an outrageous bill without argument supported the hypothesis.
 Furthermore, Flambeau's attack on reason revealed a poor understanding of theology, proving he was not a real priest.
 Flambeau threatens Brown, citing that he is alone and helpless against Flambeau's superior strength.
 Brown rebuts the threat by illustrating that he has been committing acts to draw the attention of the police (throwing soup, knocking over apples, smashing a window) and leaving an obvious trail for them to follow.
 Valentin takes this opportunity to emerge from hiding with the policemen and arrest Flambeau.
 Both Flambeau and Valentin bow to Father Brown's superior detective skills.